Cxxrupt/Regex-Hex-Numbers-17/README.md

 By combining these components, our regex pattern `#[0-9A-Fa-f]{6}` effectively matches hex values that start with '#' and consist of six valid hexadecimal characters.

 Understanding the breakdown of this pattern will help you modify or create your own regex patterns to match hex values accurately.

+# About the Author

+## Introduction

+Hello!
+I'm Jackson, a passionate programmer and software developer.
+Thank you checking out my tutorial!

+## Background

+I have a strong interest in coding and am currently pursuing my education in computer science.

+## Bootcamp Experience

+I am actively engaged in a coding and software development bootcamp where I am expanding my knowledge and honing my skills.
+Through this immersive program, I am gaining a solid foundation in various programming languages, web development, and software engineering principles.

+## Side Projects and Collaboration

+In addition to my bootcamp coursework, I enjoy working on side projects and collaborating with a group of friends.
+We create small games and develop software applications together, which allows us to practice and enhance our coding abilities.

+## Goals and Aspirations

+My goal is to become a skilled and versatile software developer.
+I am passionate about continuous learning and staying up-to-date with the latest technologies and advancements in the field.
+I aspire to contribute to exciting projects that make a positive impact.

+## Connect with Me

+Feel free to connect with me on [GitHub](https://github.com/cxxrupt), where I share my coding projects and collaborate on open-source repositories.
+I'm always eager to connect with fellow developers and learn from their experiences.

+Thank you for your interest in learning more about me.